The Freedom of Information Act 2000 and Minutes and Committee Papers

 - Information that is genuinely confidential in nature (i.e. imparted in circumstances importing an obligation of confidence and where unauthorised use of information is to the detriment of communicator to the extent that he/she would have a good legal case against the University).
 Note that acceptance of confidentiality must be for good reasons and justifiable to the Information Commissioner or a court.
 A court will not enforce an obligation of confidence where to do so would be contrary to public interest.

-A full list of exemptions from the Freedom of Information Act can be found at http://www.bristol.ac.uk/foi/staffinfo/exemptions.html.
+A full list of exemptions contained within the Freedom of Information Act can be found on the Ministry of Justice website.

 Structuring the agenda and papers in this way will enable committee secretaries to deal more easily with individual Freedom of Information requests.
 It will also assist the University in compiling the publication scheme, which commits to publish unreserved committee business only.